-On the basis of reports and information provided to our board of directors, our board of directors is of the opinion that:
+On the basis of the reports and information provided to our board of directors and with reference to chapters 2.1, 2.2 and 2.3 Risk Control Measures, our board of directors is of the opinion that:

-- a. this report provides sufficient insight into any failings in the effectiveness of the Company's risk management and control systems; - b. the Company's risk management and control systems provide reasonable assurance that the Company's financial reporting does not contain material inaccuracies; - c. based on the Company's state of affairs as at the date of this report, it is justified that the Company's financial reporting is prepared on a going concern basis; and - d. this report states those material risks and uncertainties that are relevant to the expectation of the Company's continuity for a period of twelve months after the date of this report.
+- a. this report provides sufficient insight into any failings in the effectiveness of the Company's risk management and control systems; - b. the Company's risk management and control systems provide reasonable assurance that the Company's financial reporting does not contain material inaccuracies; - c. based on the Company's state of affairs as at the date of this report (please also be referred to the statement in the first paragraph under "Funding requirements for future Capital Expenditure" in chapter 4.2), it is justified that the Company's financial reporting is prepared on a going concern basis; and d. this report states those material risks and uncertainties that are relevant to the expectation of the Company's continuity for a period of twelve months after the date of this report.

-Any material failings in, material changes to, and/or material improvements of the Company's risk management and control systems which have been observed, made and/or planned, respectively, during the fiscal year to which this report relates, have been discussed with our audit committee and with our non-executive directors.
+No material failings in, material changes to, and/or material improvements (in each case, if any) of the Company's risk management and control systems have been observed, made and/or planned, respectively, during the fiscal year to which this report relates.